dwightjack/marco.solazzi.me/src/content/blog/outgrowing-frontend-and-the-journey-ahead.md

 ## A bit of perspective

-I know, this discussion might seem irrelevant to many, but as I said, job titles help us define ourselves as professionals and identify our closest community.
+I know this discussion might seem irrelevant to many, but as I said, job titles help us define ourselves as professionals and identify our closest community.
 They are also pretty important when it comes to hiring and company organization strategies.

 Let's see how the implications of the shifting meaning of frontend has become more and more relevant over time using my personal career as an example.